 In preparation for the Algebra 2 and Honors Algebra 2 course, all Geometry students are encouraged to complete a review packet of Algebra 1 material.
 This is recommended but not required.
 Incoming freshmen advancing to Algebra 2H are required to complete the Trig review lessons and worksheets contained in the link below under Pre-Calculus Honors.

 Please click on the class name for the assignment.

 Students are required to complete the appropriate summer assignment prior to the first week of school.
-There is no assignment required for Pre-AP Biology, B2: Anatomy/Physiology or Physics.
+There is no assignment required for B2: Anatomy/Physiology or Physics.
 If you have Physics (H) or AP Physics, you have an assignment; see below.
 Select the link for other assignments below.

 Please click on the book title below for the assignment.